rnosov/react-reveal/README.md

 The other problem many single page applications are facing is actually their speed.
 As you add and remove elements from the page transitions are often rough and jerky. `react-reveal` rich suite of effects could really smoothen these transitions to make for a modern and polished user experience.

-`react-reveal` is MIT licensed, supports server side rendering, won't mess your SEO, compatible with [react transition group](https://www.react-reveal.com/docs/transition-group/) and has a tiny footprint in application bundle.
+`react-reveal` is MIT licensed, supports server side rendering, won't mess your SEO, compatible with [react transition group](https://www.react-reveal.com/docs/transition-group/) and has a tiny footprint in the application js bundle ( doesn't require any CSS files either ).
+So, what are you waiting for?
+Come and join the React UX revolution!

-Last but not least, do star the [Github repository](https://github.com/rnosov/react-reveal) if you liked this package!
+Last but not least, do star the [Github repository](https://github.com/rnosov/react-reveal) if you liked this package.

 ## Examples